guidemetothemoon/kristhecodingunicorn/content/english/post/azure_sp_scope.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "How to modify Azure Arc (or any) Service Principal scope after creation"
+date: "2023-01-04"
-title = "How to modify Azure Arc (or any) Service Principal scope after creation" date = "2023-01-04" description = "In this tech tip we take a look at how you can easily update the scope of an Azure Arc Service Principal or any other Service Principal after it has been created." draft = false tags = [
+description: "In this tech tip we take a look at how you can easily update the scope of an Azure Arc Service Principal or any other Service Principal after it has been created."
+draft: false
+tags: [
     "techtips",
     "azure",
     "azure-arc",
     "devops"
 ]
-slug = "modify-azure-arc-service-principal-scope"
+slug: "modify-azure-arc-service-principal-scope"
-aliases = ["/techtips/azure_sp_scope"]
+aliases: ["/techtips/azure_sp_scope"]
-+++
+---

 A thought struck me one day when I was working with onboarding machines to Azure Arc.
 If you want to onboard multiple servers at scale to Azure Arc, you would need a Service Principal with ```Azure Connected Machine Onboarding``` role in the respective subscription or resource group where you want to create Azure Arc-enabled servers.
 An interesting thing here is: what if you would like to re-use the same service principal in order to onboard more Azure Arc resources but to another subscription and/or another resource group?